 It's easy to handle

-Weight-wise, at just over 14 pounds, the 6-quart Lodge sits in between the 6.75-quart Le Creuset (13.9 pounds) and the 6-quart Staub (16.9 pounds).
-Make no mistake, it's not light, but the handles, which are nicely sized and well-shaped, make it easy to lift out of the oven.
-However, if you're looking for a smaller option, Lodge also makes a 5-quart pot that is pre-seasoned and features dual loop handles.
+Weight-wise, at just over 14 pounds, the 6-quart Lodge isn't the lightest on the market, but the handles, which are nicely sized and well-shaped, make it easy to lift out of the oven.
+However, if you're looking for a smaller option, the brand also makes a 5-quart pot that is pre-seasoned and features dual loop handles.

 I couldn't agree more.